p-sun/NeatConstraints/README.md

 - Programmatic creation of all things means you can easily modularize all things instead of setting them in the storyboard manually!
 Like text font and color!

 - You can share views created programically easier than than you can share nibs.
 Sharing is caring.
 Love yourself -- reuse cool stuff from previous projects, [like cool custom menu with custom buttons](https://github.com/p-sun/Rounded-Bordered-Button-Menus).
+Really, all major open-source libraries are fully programic.

 - Easy read the difference in code reviews.